wgdouglas/AngularTaskList/README.md

 - We'll have a task coponent & item for each item
 - This will come from JSON Server (which is a fake Rest API that we can create & run locally)
 - This will just export our task's and set them into an array of objects with custom values
-- We also want to create an interface for the tasks liek what specific fields should the model contain
+- We also want to create an interface for the tasks like what specific fields should the model contain

+## Creating a Delete Icon and it's functionality
+- You can use an angular package called `Font-Awesome` (https://github.com/FortAwesome/angular-fontawesome)
+- For this since we have the latest angluar we can just use the add command of `ng add @fortawesome/angular-fontawesome`